The Runner (song): Music video

-Released 30 September 2019, the video directed by Quentin Deronzier, is centered around lead singer, Yannis Philippakis being pursued by a doppelgänger via cytokinesis (played by Vincent Heneine) on a surreal, disorienting odyssey through a set of natural environments, symbolic of the five natural elements.
+Released 30 September 2019, the video directed by Quentin Deronzier, is centered around lead singer, Yannis Philippakis being pursued by a doppelgänger (played by Vincent Heneine) on a surreal, disorienting odyssey through a set of natural environments, symbolic of the five natural elements.

 Initially, beginning in a void (aether) of A.R, Yannis and his double get into a series of physical altercations throughout the narrative, which progresses the journey during his attempts at escaping.
 From the void transforming into a wading pool leading out to the Ocean (water) to an open meadow (earth) and a literal collapsing sky (air) via an art gallery of paintings that act as portals to their displayed subject.

 Eventually ending up back in the void where an illuminated painting of a forest is showcased, instead of retreating, Yannis fully confronts his other half after a brief parley over a bottle of whiskey.
 Using the bottle to set the painting on fire (by way of smashing the display lights), the two continue their conflict into the now fully engulfed canvas.
 With no doppelgänger in sight, Yannis comes out the other side alone walking through the burning woods till reaching a hillside to truly see the full scope.
 With the entire forest devastated by flames, he's only left to observe the massive inferno and destruction created by his actions, as he ultimately was fighting with himself the whole time.